 Welcome to the New Mexico Music Commission.

-The Commission is made up of a diverse cross-section of New Mexico citizens who represent all facets of our musical community; education, performance, presenting, recording, and support services.
-As is benefiting New Mexico, the Commission embraces and reflects all of the musical genres that grace our state’s multicultural tableau.
+The New Mexico Music Commission (NMMC) consists of a cross-section of New Mexico citizens representing all facets of our state’s unique and diverse music industry.
+As is befitting of New Mexico, the commission embraces and reflects all musical genres gracing our state’s multicultural tableau.

 To protect, promote, and preserve the musical traditions of New Mexico, to foster appreciation of the value of music, and to encourage the educational, creative and professional musical activities of the residents of New Mexico.

 The Commission’s statute requires a minimum of four public meetings per year.
 Meeting locations alternate between Santa Fe and Albuquerque and are open to the public.
 The Commission will meet by Zoom during COVID-19 health restrictions.

 2021 January April July October

 2020 February(2) May(3) August(3) November